ConvexPi

 Curriculum

-Six missions in quantitative equity research.
-Each builds on the last — from the basic overfitting problem through to real data and execution.
+Nine missions in quantitative equity research: six core missions, each building on the last — from the basic overfitting problem through to real data and execution — plus three advanced electives on market microstructure and trading costs.
 All missions run in Google Colab.
 No local installation required.

 Missions